UrbanCCD-UChicago/plenario-docs/source/includes/_sensor_network_data.md

 }
 ```

-This endpoint lets you see historcal trends by aggregating individual
+This endpoint lets you see historical trends by aggregating individual
 node observations up to larger units of time.
 This is done by applying
 one of the provided aggregate functions on all observations found within
 a specified window of time.

 ### Endpoint-Specific Parameters